It’s been a very good year at the Sydney Theatre Company, at least for patrons. And it’s not over yet.

 In Hoffman’s hands, Shepard’s status as one of America’s greatest living playwrights is cemented.
 The play may have turned 30, but it looks as fresh and vibrant, and tastes as pungent and powerful, as a just-picked chili.

-Blair and Cowell give, surely, the performances of their acting careers, to date.
+Mitchell and Dukes are good, but every much in the background.
+Blair and Cowell give, surely, the performances of their acting careers, to date: if they’ve done, or do, better yet, I will kneel in prayer, for their input and output here is worthy of deification.
 Blair is malevolent, worldly and loving in such balance as to completely define his character: his performance may well become a template for the role.
+I faithfully promise myself to never stoop to the critical cliche ‘triumphant!’, but it’s extremely hard to resist here.
 Cowell’s performance is brotherly in the sense also of being consummately complementary: yin to Blair’s yang, and vice-versa.

 True West is heavily invested with passion, skill, originality, vision, determination and steely sharpness.